 Associate Membership, a required 12 month introductory period, is the first step in becoming a General Member of Freedom Network USA.
 Associate Members participate in Freedom Network USA activities and efforts, while getting to know the other members, and better understanding the network's approach.

-FNUSA will accept new Associate Member Applications from July 1 - September 30, 2017.
-FNUSA plans to accept no more than 6 new Associate Members for the 2018 Membership Class, prioritizing Survivor Leaders as well areas of the US and expertise that are underrepresented in current FNUSA membership.
+FNUSA only accepts new Associate Member Applications during an open application period running from late summer into fall.
 In order to avoid any appearance of a conflict of interest, as a general matter individuals with a direct financial relationship (at least .5 FTE) with a federal or state agency are not eligible for individual membership with the Freedom Network USA at this time.
 This excludes educational institutions.
 Read the Associate Member Information Sheet for more details.

 General Membership is considered at the end of this period and gives members voting privileges and eligibility for leadership positions.
 Only after completing a year as an Associate Member, may an Individual or Organization apply for General Membership.